drycc-addons/service-catalog/docs/devguide.md

     $ make build

 The above will build all executables and place them in the `bin` directory.
-This is done within a Docker container-- meaning you do not need to have all of the necessary tooling installed on your host (such as a golang compiler or dep).
+This is done within a container-- meaning you do not need to have all of the necessary tooling installed on your host (such as a golang compiler or dep).
 Building outside the container is possible, but not officially supported.